bakobako/pirate-weather-python/README.md

 Before you start using this library, you need to get your API key [here](https://pirate-weather.apiable.io/).

+#### Notes on functionality

+The Pirate Weather timemachine data is limited in availability, it is only possible to fetch data about 1-2 months ago.
+For recent historical weather data use the get_recent_time_machine_forecast which will have data from about 1-5 days prior.
+Unfortunately, at the time of writing this it is not possible to get data from 2 weeks ago for example.

 All classes are fully annotated, source code is your best doc : )

 Use of synchronous client: